hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 re-running the complete experiment could take up to 5 days.
 Here, we will provide a complete example of how you get the coverage of 10 Java test programs for both TEM and TOM, using JaCoCo.
-To reproduce the full results, you should (1) produce 5k programs for both TOM and TEM, and (2) run the same experiments for the other compilers by replacing `java` with `groovy` and `kotlin` in the following commands.
+To reproduce the full results, you should (1) produce 5k programs (instead of 10 programs) for both TOM and TEM, and (2) run the same experiments for the other compilers by replacing
+`java` with `groovy` and `kotlin` in the following commands.

 #### Step 1: Generate the test programs.

 The following command uses `Hephaestus` to generate 10 programs written in Java using our program generator.
-This command also produces a variant for each of those 10 programs using TEM.
+This command also produces one variant for each of those 10 programs using TEM.
 Note that this command does not invoke the compiler under test (see `--dry-run` option).